 In Catalonia, we’re blessed with large expanses of cherry, almonds, and peach trees that blanket the country in soft pink splendour at the beginning of the spring.
 This spectacle from nature starts with the almond trees, who delight us with their little white flowers.
 They are followed later by the bloom of peach and cherry trees, which have a pinker hue.

 Places where you can see the flowers blooming are Aitona (in Lleida), Arbeca (in Lleida), Ordal (in Barcelona), Sant Climent de Llobregat (in Barcelona), Terra Alta (in Tarragona), and Ribera d’Ebre (in Tarragona).

 There are so many things to do around this magical occasion that we’ve written a whole blog post about it.
 On it, you’ll find info about where you can see the blossoms, when you can see them, how to get there, and the activities happening in the different locations.

 If you’re in Barcelona on the 3rd of March and want to experience something different, head to the bohemian neighbourhood of Gràcia.
 The community puts on the city’s sweetest celebration, Sant Medir.

 Get ready to see horse-drawn parades making their way through the streets, with the people sitting on top of the floats throwing out sweets.
-Practise your collecting skills at home to get the biggest share of the 60 tones of sweets that are thrown!
+Practise your collecting skills at home to get the biggest share of the 60 tones of sweets organisers throw!
 A secret?
-Some canny folks bring an umbrella and turn it upside down to catch the candies as they’re thrown.
+Some canny folks bring an umbrella and turn it upside down to catch the candies.
 Smart!

 The history behind Saint Medir’s celebration